Commands

 By default nimibook builds source files in parallel.

-If an error is produced when building a source file a .log
+If an error is produced when building a source file a .log file

 with the output of build command is created next to source file.